AustinPat/Live-Project-Snippets/README.md

 # Live-Project-Snippets
-This is a live project that i worked on using C# ASP.NET MVC
+This is a live project that I worked on using C# ASP.NET MVC